Sanders’ backer tries to confront Nevada Democratic leader at his house

 The exchange was first reported by Politico.

 Estrada is a supporter of Sanders.
-But she has stressed on social media since the publication of the Politico story that her visit to McCurdy’s home, as well as several similar visits this week to the homes of California elected officials and party leaders, did not have anything to do with presidential politics.
+But she has stressed on social media since the publication of the Politico story that her visit to McCurdy’s home, and several similar visits this week to the homes of California elected officials and party leaders, did not have anything to do with presidential politics.

-Estrada is currently mounting a second Democratic primary challenge to California Assembly Speaker Anthony Rendon.
+Estrada is mounting a second Democratic primary challenge to California Assembly Speaker Anthony Rendon.

 The Sanders campaign did not respond to a request for comment from the Review-Journal, but adviser Jeff Weaver condemned the actions to Politico.